PanDAWMS/panda-docs/docs/source/architecture/iam.rst

 ``token_authType`` needs to be *oidc* to enable the OIDC/OAuth2.0 based Auth.
 The OIDC authentication configuration file are placed under the directory specified by the ``auth_config`` parameter.
 The filename should be `\<name of virtual organization\>_auth_config.json`.
+The configuration file contains
+ * "audience"
+ * "client_id"
+ * "client_secret"
+ * "oidc_config_url"
+ * and "vo"
-The configuration file contains "audience", "client_id", "client_secret", "oidc_config_url", and "vo", where the first three are attributes of the OIDC client defined in PanDA IAM, "oidc_config_url" is the well-known openid-configuration URL of PanDA IAM, and "vo" is the VO name.
+The first three are attributes of the OIDC client defined in PanDA IAM, "oidc_config_url" is the well-known openid-configuration URL of PanDA IAM, and "vo" is the VO name.
 Those configuration files must be reachable through Web interface of the PanDA server, so that make sure that the directory needs to be exposed in ``httpd.conf`` like